Capable of traveling with up to 12 passengers. Large Cabin Jets are the ideal solution for flights within

 The Challenger 604 intercontinental business jet was introduced in 1996 and over 350 aircraft have been delivered.
 A number of Challenger 604 aircraft are in service with government agencies.
 In November 2001, Bombardier delivered the last of three aircraft for the Royal Danish Air Force.
-The special missions aircraft are being modified by Field Aviation of Toronto with a Telephonics surveillance radar and FLIR Systems’ FLIR (Forward-Looking Infrared) and will be used for maritime surveillance, search and rescue and long range VIP transportation and medical evacuation.
+The special missions aircraft are being modified by Field Aviation of Toronto with a Telephonics surveillance radar and FLIR System's FLIR (Forward-Looking Infrared) and will be used for maritime surveillance, search and rescue and long range VIP transportation and medical evacuation.
 Over 600 Challenger aircraft have been delivered to operators in more than 50 countries.

 Embraer launched the Legacy program at the Farnborough Air Show in the UK in July 2000 and its maiden flight took place less than one year later in April 2001.
 The Legacy has a 40m3 (1,410ft3) interior and the cabin is built with fine-quality hardwoods, fabrics and finishes.

 The Falcon 900C is a long-range business jet from Dassault.
-Falcon jets are built at Dassault production facilities in France and then flown to the completion and service center in Little Rock, Arkansas, where they are fitted to customer specifications.
-The most notable feature of the Falcon 900 family is that it is a Tri-Engine aircraft; With three engines, it is capable of extended flights over water such as Miami to London or Las Vegas to Hawaii.
+Falcon Jets are built at Dassault production facilities in France and then flown to the completion and service center in Little Rock, Arkansas, where the are fitted to customer specifications.
+The most notable feature of the Falcon 900 family is that it is a Tri-Engine Aircraft.
+With three engines, it is capable of extended flights over water such as Miami to London or Las Vegas to Hawaii.
 The configuration of the passenger cabin can be customized to suit the operator's requirements.
 The Falcon 900 can seat up to 19 passengers, but more normally it is fitted for 12 to 15.

 The forward area has four sleeping chairs and tables.
 The central dining area can seat six people and has a dining table with two double seats and a cabinet with a foldaway bench.
 The rear passenger area is fitted with a convertible bed/three-seat divan and two armchairs.

 The Gulfstream GIV is the benchmark aircraft in the Large Cabin class.
-Entering into production in 1987 the Gulfstream GIV remains heavily in service today.
+Entering into production in 1987 the Gulfstream GIV remain heavily in service today.
 The Gulfstream GIV was replaced by the GIV-SP in 1993 and then by the G400 receiving Avionics and range upgrades along the way.